tiyab/dotfiles/README.md

 # ╰[ ⁰﹏⁰ ]╯ - Dotfiles bot

-Almost unattended dotfiles for Mac (gpg-suite installation still pop up a window :/) Bash only, no dependencies!
+Almost unattended dotfiles for Mac.
+Bash only, no dependencies!

 ---